The Prophecies of Nostradamus

 Should we believe in the prophecies of any prophet?
 The Bible gives us the answer: “Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world” (1 John 4:1).
-Any prophet should be tested by the Word of God to determine if he/she is true or false.
+Any prophet should be tested by the Word of God to determine if he is true or false.
 In that case are the prophecies of Nostradamus true?

-Unlike Nostradamus’ prophecies, Bible‘s prophecies are precise, specific and detailed.
-For example the Messianic prophecies of Jesus gave very specific details about Christ, which include that He was born in Bethlehem (Micah 5:2), born of a virgin (Isaiah 7:14), betrayed by a friend (Psalms 41:9), sold for 30 silver coins (Zechariah 11:12), crucified (Zechariah 12:10), His hands and feet will be pierced (Psalm 22:16), lots were cast over His clothes (Psalm 22:18), none of His bones were broken (Psalm 34:20; Exodus 12:46), buried in a rich man’s tomb (Isaiah 53:9), and raised on the third day (Hosea 6:2).
-These detailed prophecies (over 125) prove without a shadow of a doubt that Jesus was indeed the Messiah.
+Unlike Nostradamus’ prophecies, Bible’s prophecies are precise, specific and detailed.
+For example the Messianic prophecies of Jesus, gave very specific details about Christ, which include that He was born in Bethlehem (Micah 5:2), born of a virgin (Isaiah 7:14), betrayed by a friend (Psalms 41:9), sold for 30 silver coins (Zechariah 11:12), crucified (Zechariah 12:10), His hands and feet will be pierced (Psalm 22:16), lots were cast over His clothes (Psalm 22:18), none of His bones were broken (Psalm 34:20; Exodus 12:46), buried in a rich man’s tomb (Isaiah 53:9), and raised on the third day (Hosea 6:2).
+These detailed prophecies (over 125 predictions) prove without a shadow of a doubt that Jesus was indeed the Messiah.
 For a list of these prophecies, check: https://bibleask.org/what-are-the-prophecies-that-jesus-fulfilled/

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,